nclient/NClient/README.md

 <a name="features-serialization"/>

 ## Serialization
 By default, `System.Text.Json` is used for serialization.
-But you can also create your own implementation of `ISerializerProvider` and pass it to `WithCustomSerializer` method:
+But you can also create your own implementation of the `ISerializerProvider` and pass it to the `WithCustomSerializer` method:
 ```C#
 ISerializerProvider serializerProvider = ...;